-Atal Bihari Vajpayee always stressed on good relations with neighbouring countries.
+Atal Bihari Vajpayee always stressed about good relations with neighbouring countries.
 He began a push for a full-scale diplomatic peace process with Pakistan by starting the Delhi-Lahore bus service in February 1999.
 This led to the easing of tensions and subsequently Lahore Declaration was signed between the two countries easing trade relations.

 Atal Bihari Vajpayee was described as someone who likes good things of life, including well-cooked meat dish and a couple of sundowners.
 In an interview, when he was asked about his fondness for good liquor, he said, "You know politics is all about shor-sharaba (hullabaloo).
-And at the end of a day full of shor (noise), the evening needs sone sharaba (liquor)," he had replied.
+And at the end of a day full of shor (noise), the evening needs some sharaba (liquor)," he had replied.

 In the same interview, he had said that the demolition of Babri Masjid in December 1992 had hurt him as much as it did the nation.
 Vajpayee was reproachful in his silence while the rest of his colleagues were extolling the virtues of the act.

 Atal Bihari Vajpayee spoke about his disillusionment with politics in another interview.
 However, every time he seemed set to leave the party, he stayed on.
 He once wondered aloud, "Jayen to Jayen Kaha."

 Atal Bihari Vajpayee's health started deteriorating in late 2000.
 He underwent a knee replacement surgery in 2001.
 In 2009 he suffered a stroke, which impaired his speech.